-I’m building a preference pane in Cocoa and would like to save the user defaults for this bundle (eg. save the status of a checkbox to “start automatically”).
-This works just like you would expect but, it writes your settings to the com.apple.systempreferences instead of the com.example.MyBundle defaults.
-This is not only ugly it’s also dangerous when multiple bundles would overwrite each others preferences because they use the same variables.
-It’s much cleaner to write the user defaults for your bundle to the com.example.MyBundle defaults.
+I’m building a preference pane in Cocoa and would like to save the user defaults for this bundle (e.g., save the status of a checkbox to “start automatically”).
+This works just like you would expect but, it writes the settings to the com.apple.systempreferences instead of the com.example.MyBundle defaults.
+This is not only ugly it’s also dangerous when multiple bundles would overwrite each other’s preferences because they use the same variables.
+It’s much cleaner to write the user defaults for the bundle to com.example.MyBundle.

 It took me a while to find out how to do this.
-First you have to let go the idea to bind the user defaults for your preference pane in Interface Builder, that won’t work.
-Remove all binding with the Shared User Defaults you created in Interface Builder.
+First you must let go of of the idea of binding the user defaults for your preference pane in Interface Builder, that won’t work.
+Remove all bindings with the Shared User Defaults you created in Interface Builder.

-Add a getter and setter method to one of your classes for each value you want to save.
+Add getter and setter methods to the class for each value you want to save.
 Below is an example for a boolean value.
-It looks a bit odd as you’ll need CoreFoundation to read and write the values (please add a comment if you know a cleaner solution in Cocoa).
+It looks a bit odd as you’ll need CoreFoundation to read and write the values.

-Build your bundle and add it to the System Preferences (double click the build file).
+Build the bundle and add it to the System Preferences (double click the build file).
 Select or deselect the checkbox and close the System Preferences.
 Now, open Terminal and run the following commands: